 The best returns can be made as a product or service moves from the early adoption phase to the mass adoption phase.
-The manager believes that sell-side analysts find it hard to model the near-exponential growth that businesses can achieve as penetration of a product or service shifts from around 5% to around 30%, and...
+The manager believes that sell-side analysts find it hard to model the near-exponential growth that businesses can achieve as penetration of a product or service shifts from around 5% to around 30%, and this presents an opportunity for active managers.
+It is also important to exit companies reliant on mature, mainstream technologies.
+Products and services can see a dramatic collapse in sales and profitability - the technology market is unforgiving.